CNeiheisel/Connor-and-Nathan-s-Repository/Hand-raiser/README.md

 This is the final result of the project, with the switch being pressed and the light turned on
 ![Image of open project](Open_Project.jpg)
 This is what the put together project looks like with the lid off showing the wiring.
+## Project Purpose
+The intent for this device was to create a way for people to raise their hand without having to raise their hand.
+This is meant to assist those who face certain movement difficulties where raising there hand is difficult or impossible and need an alternative method to signal for a teacher's/mentor's attention.